-SEARCHES
+SEARCHES 6850 SEARCH POLICY

-6850 Search Policy

 A search of school property shall be conducted at any time school administrators have reasonable suspicion to believe that items are stored therein which constitute a crime or violation.

 Generalized and random locker and vehicle searches (including canine sniff searches) are authorized and may be made without notice and require no particular individualized suspicion.
 Canine searches will be instituted beginning the 2011-12 school year.
-If a drug sniffing dog reacts to the purported presence of an illegal substance, reaction constitute such shall reasonable individualized suspicion so as to permit a search of the individual's locker or vehicle.
+If a drug sniffing dog reacts to the purported presence of an illegal substance, such reaction shall constitute reasonable individualized suspicion so as to permit a search of the individual's locker or vehicle.
 Drug sniffing dogs will not be used to search a student's individual person.
+The full canine search policy can be found on page 52 of this handbook.